shiham-jamaldeen/Challenge12/README.md

 2. Select an option, using the cursor keys on the keyboard.
 3. Follow the commands to carry out a task.
    > Example: To add a new department: Select "Add department" > Enter Dept ID > Enter Dept Name.
-4. The following options are available:
+4. The following options are available.

 ```md
 View all departments